Bulletin #4309, Making Your Own Baby Food

 Microwave Method: Microwave ovens heat foods unevenly and cause hot spots.
 There may be hot spots even if the food feels cool to you.
 It is important to stir food well to prevent burns to you or your baby.
 Here are some other tips:

-- It is not recommended to heat pureed meats in the microwave.
+- It is not recommended t heat pureed meats in the microwave.
 Hot spots in the meat could seriously burn your baby.
+Instead, use the stovetop for these foods.

 Q: Should I avoid certain foods if I make my own baby food?

-A: High-nitrate vegetables, such as beets, broccoli, cabbage, carrots, celery, collard greens, lettuce, spinach and turnips, should not be fed to babies in large quantities.
-The naturally occurring nitrates in these vegetables can change to nitrites, which bind iron in the blood and make it difficult to carry oxygen.
+A: The American Academy of Pediatrics (AAP) recommends that high-nitrate vegetables, such as beets, broccoli, cabbage, carrots, celery, collard greens, lettuce, spinach and turnips, should not be fed to babies less than 3 months old, but there is no need to add aolid food to an infant’s diet until 4 to 6 months.2 The naturally occurring nitrates in these vegetables can change to nitrites, which bind iron in the blood and make it difficult to carry oxygen.
 This can make it hard to breathe and cause the skin to become blue.
 Limit the serving size of these vegetables to one to two tablespoons per feeding.

 Equipment Needed to Make Baby Food